Inverse scattering for the fractional Schr\"{o}dinger equation: Introduction

 \end{thm}

-Note that the definition of the fractional Laplacian is defined using Fourier transform, and the resolvent estimates are based on $L^p$ for $p \neq 2$.
+Note that the fractional Laplacian is defined using Fourier transform, and the resolvent estimates are based on $L^p$ for $p \neq 2$.
 We give a proper definition of $(-\Delta)^s$ in $\mathcal S'(\R^d)$ using the Fourier transform which is based on $L^2$.
 These $L^p(\R^d)$ spaces are subspaces of $\mathcal S'(\R^d)$, so these arguments are properly reasoned.

 The estimate \eqref{uni_mt} in Theorem \ref{thm:1} can be regarded as a generalization of the pioneering work \cite{KRS} by Kenig, Ruiz and Sogge that established the strong $(p,q)$-type bound of the classical resolvent.
 Later on, Guti\'errez in \cite{GuSu} gave a decaying rate with respect to the frequency parameter of the resolvent.